xMYSTERKAPELUSZx/cmr/README.md

-# SCP - Containment Breach
+# SCP - Containment Breach Classic Mod Reborn Beta v0.3

 The game is based on the works of the SCP Foundation community (http://www.scp-wiki.net/).